atata-framework/atata.io/examples/finding-hidden-element.md

 ## Given

-There is a page containing some hidden element (type="hidden", CSS opacity: 0, etc.).
+There is a page containing some hidden element (`type="hidden"`, CSS `opacity: 0`, CSS `display: none`, etc.).

+By default, almost all Atata controls during element finding use `Visibility.Visible`, meaning to filter only visible elements.
+{:.info}

 ## Implementation

-To find hidden element needs to add [Visibility Property](https://atata.io/control-search/#visibility) to any [Find Attributes](https://atata.io/control-search/#find-attributes).
+To find hidden element, set [Visibility](/control-search/#visibility) property of specific [FindAttribute](/control-search/#findattribute).

 ```cs
 using Atata;